shijielaw/ST-KGLP/README.md

 # ST-KGLP: Combining Structural and Textual Knowledge for Knowledge Graph Link Prediction via Large Language Models

-This is the PyTorch implementation for ST-KGLP.
+This is the PyTorch implementation for ST-KGLP accepted by WSDM 2026.